Will there be another lockdown before Christmas as omicron cases rise?

 The emergence of the Omicron variant of the coronavirus in southern Africa last month is causing concern around the world, not least because it is thought to be highly transmissible and because the 32 mutations of its spike protein suggest it might be able to resist current vaccines.

+Overall, the UK added another 82,886 infections in 24 hours on Sunday 19 December plus a further 45 fatalities, a slight fall from the pandemic high of 93,045 recorded the preceding Friday.

-To put that in perspective, case numbers were at 27,052 on 19 December 2020, the day Boris Johnson“cancelled” Christmas with “a very heavy heart” last year, abandoning a restrictions amnesty on household mixing and imposing severe tier 4 restrictions on much of the south east of England.
+To put that in perspective, case numbers were at 27,052 precisely one year earlier, the day Boris Johnson “cancelled” Christmas with “a very heavy heart”, abandoning a restrictions amnesty on household mixing and imposing severe tier 4 restrictions on much of the south east of England.

-His government has been relatively quick to act this time around and has imposed its first social restrictions on the public since his ill-conceived “Freedom Day” of 19 July.
+Asked by the BBC’s departing Andrew Marr about the possibility of further new restrictions being introduced before Christmas, health secretary Sajid Javid declined to rule it out on Sunday, saying instead that there are “no guarantees in this pandemic” and that the “fast-moving” situation was being kept under review.

+It has since been reported that Mr Johnson, chancellor Rishi Sunak and other ministers are allegedly resisting calls from experts to introduce new measures immediately, with chief scientific officer Sir Patrick Vallance leading the call to drive down infection rates and ease the pressure on the NHS.

+Both Mr Johnson and Mr Javid have so far repeatedly declined opportunities to definitively rule out tougher measures of this sort but transport secretary Grant Shapps did say last week that Parliament would be recalled over Christmas to vote on new restrictions should they become necessary.

+It is clear that the PM hopes encouraging the takeup of booster vaccines and the “Plan B” restrictions he recently introduced will be enough to see off the threat, at least until after Christmas, although the rising case numbers continue to cast considerable doubt on that contention.

-As preventative measures against Omicron, Britons are again being ordered to wear face masks in shops, cinemas, theatres and places of worship and on public transport, to work from home order where possible and to show an NHS Covid pass in return for entry to nightclubs and other large venues and for outdoor events where there are more than 4,000 people, measures voted through the House of Commons despite a significant Tory revolt.
+As preventative measures against Omicron under “Plan B”, Britons are currently again being ordered to wear face masks in shops, cinemas, theatres and places of worship and on public transport, to work from home order where possible and to show an NHS Covid pass in return for entry to nightclubs and other large venues and for outdoor events where there are more than 4,000 people, measures voted through the House of Commons despite a significant Tory revolt.

-The government is further revising its approach to booster jabs, planning to make them available to all over-18s by the end of December and halving the amount of time between second and third injections from six months to three, all in the hope of staving off a “tidal wave” of infections.
+The government has further revised its approach to boosters, planning to make them available to all over-18s by the end of December and halving the amount of time between second and third injections from six months to three, all in the hope of staving off the feared “tidal wave” of infections we are already beginning to see.

-A “Plan C” for further tightening social restrictions is currently being drawn up should the Omicron outbreak worsen over the festive season and into the new year but, as for imposing a fourth national lockdown, that is considered the most extreme measure that could be taken, given the brutal economic toll it takes.
+Some form of “Plan C” - be it a circuit-breaker or something else - could well materialise should the Omicron outbreak worsen over the festive season and into the new year but, as for imposing a fourth national lockdown as seen earlier in the pandemic, that is considered the most extreme measure that could be taken, given the brutal economic toll it takes, hence the reluctance from Whitehall.

-However, it could eventually become necessary and Professor Neil Ferguson of Imperial College London, a member of the government’s Scientific Advisory Group for Emergencies (Sage), told BBC Radio 4’s Today programme last week that such a step could no longer be ruled out despite Britain’s high rate of vaccination.

-It was reported on Saturday that plans have been drawn up for a two-week circuit-breaker lockdown after Christmas.
-Although the plans have not been approved yet, they are now available for ministers to consider, according to The Times.
+But the Sage advisers have been unambiguous in calling for stricter curbs, with the influential Professor Neil Ferguson of Imperial College London openly entertaining the possibility for several weeks.

 Even before Omicron began to cast its sinister shadow across the globe, many Britons were already glancing anxiously towards the continent as Austria and the Netherlands reintroduced lockdowns in response to spiking cases of Covid-19.